 The Fund's Investment Manager and the Sub-Manager meet on a bi-weekly basis in order to manage all relevant risks to the Fund's investments, including currency risk.

-The fair values of the Fund's total exposure to foreign currency and securities denominated in foreign currencies at December 31, 2016 and 2015 are as follows:
+The Fund has no exposure to foreign currency or securities denominated in foreign currencies at December 31, 2017.